Ujjwal2023kumar/Zoom/README.md

 # ZOOM
 A full-stack clone of the Zoom platform, featuring a backend API (Node.js/Express/MongoDB), a user dashboard (React), and a marketing/landing frontend (React).
-This project demonstrates a modern brokerage platform with portfolio management, order placement, and educational resources.
-A full stack web application that enables real-time video conferencing with multiple participants to deliver a seamless and responsive video chat experience.
+This project demonstrates a real-time video conferencing with multiple participants to deliver a seamless and responsive video chat experience.

 ## TABLE OF CONTENTS
 - [Features](#features)